veracity/veracity-documentation/sections/identity/policy-service.md

 https://api.veracity.com/veracity/services/v3/my/policies/{serviceId}/validate()
 ```
 The service ID is the id you have been provided for your service.
 If you do not use custom policies for your service you do not need to call this endpoint.

+## Responses
+The Policy Service has two normal responses in addition to generic errors.
+If the response status code is `204` (no content) that means the user has no outstanding policies that require approval.
+If the response code is `406` (not acceptible) that means the user **has** some outstanding policies that require approval.
+Inspect the body of the response for details.